Out to Sea

 The beauty of the West Coast of Scotland is plain to see right in front of Loch Melfort.

 And there is a wealth of activities and adventures awaiting you at sea, some of which are detailed below.

 Experienced yachtsmen will find all their berthing and chandlery needs as well as yacht chartering at Craobh Marina and Ardfern Yacht Centre.
 The Admiralty Chart 2326 “Loch Crinan to the Firth of Lorne” maps the area, but please ask marina staff about the more treacherous tidal areas.

-Loch Melfort Hotel has four free moorings for vessels up to 40ft.
-The moorings operate on a first come first served basis and landing is via a well-maintained slipway with ropes and after that it’s just a 5 minute walk to the hotel.
+Loch Melfort Hotel has four free moorings for vessels up to 40ft and 15 tonnes.
+The moorings operate on a first come first served basis and can be found Lat 56-13+907 and Long 5-33-177.
+After that it’s just a 5 minute walk to our unique, 4-star country house hotel.

 Sea trips and wildlife spotting

 Wildlife sea trips are a must and go out all year, sea state permitting.
-The Corryvreckan Whirpool is the centrepiece.
-There are plenty of local boat operators offering day or half day trips along the coast and up to the Inner Hebrides (including Sealife Adventures and Seafari Adventures Oban, or Jenny Wren Boat Charter in nearby Craobh Haven Marina).
-The Scottish Sea Life Sanctuary near Oban allows you to get better acquainted with a range of sea mammals and rarer species.
+The Corryvreckan Whirpool is the centre piece.
+There are plenty of local boat operators offering day or half day trips along the coast and up to the Inner Hebrides (including Sealife Adventures, Venture West (see our video of our Corryvreckan Tour with them)and Seafari Adventures Oban, or Jenny Wren Boat Charter in nearby Craobh Haven Marina).

 Sea fishing is excellent in the area, with deep sea wreck and reef fishing almost certain to provide a good catch.
 Scottish records have been broken in these parts.
 Sea angling is free in local sea lochs (the Sound of Kerrera is a good angling spot), and if you don’t want to venture too far, line fishing in the sea just outside the hotel is where you want to be.